I am losing too many games. What should I do?

 Knowing the rules of rummy is half the battle, the other half is practice.
 Like any other aspect of life that requires you to sharpen your skills, from math to sport, rummy too requires consistency and practice.
 On the RummyCulture app players can play unlimited practice games and free games before entering real cash games and tournaments.
 This will help you build confidence and get a realistic idea of how to strategise for a particular format, keep an eye on your opponents, and adapt to situations quickly.
 We recommend trying all formats of rummy on RummyCulture as every format offers a different kind of challenge.
 If you want to know more about various rummy formats, you can read about them here.

-Brush Up on the Rules
+Brush up on the rules

 Sometimes, you may know the rules, and still not really know them.
 You may be aware of the terms but not understand them in practical usage.
 Minor misses here and there can cost even pro players their games.
 So, take a deep breath and let’s brush up on some important rules.